ryus08/penguin-alarm-server/README.md

 * gitlabToken - A gitlab token to hydrate the local store of gitlab data
 * cors - A config for the [cors](https://github.com/expressjs/cors) package.
 It allows all origins by default, but you'll probably want to restrict it to wherever you're hosting [the UI](https://github.com/ryus08/pengiun-alarm-ui).
 * authorization - Configuration for your authorization server.
+  * authorization.requiredClaims - Any claims that are required by users to hit this service.
+This is an object where the keys are required claims and the values are list of valid values for those claims.
+If the list is empty, the user just needs to have the claim with any value.
+Since GitProvider AuthZ is not quite usable yet, this is the AuthZ option.
+See config/cimpress.yaml for an example
 * selfUrl - The URL you're hosting this server at

 ## TODO